feedaty/Feedaty_Badge-Magento2/README.md

 <h3>Disable feedaty module from backend</h3>

-same procedure like enabling, when you arrive in "component manager", select "Disable" and save your configuration.
+Go to "component manager" in the web setup wizard, select "Disable" on your moudule and save your configuration.

 <h3>Disable feedaty module from Magento Consolle.</h3>

-Login with the owner of the magento installation, after you must enter below commands:
+Login with Magento 2 filesystem owner before enter below commands:

 ```bash
  # cd /var/www/path/to/your/magento-root-dir